absirgue/final_year_individual_project/readme.md

 ### System Requirements

 We require a version of Python 3.11.
-We personally used Python 3.11.5.
+We used Python 3.11.5.

 ### Command-Line Interface